SmartTensors/NTFk.jl/README.md

-NTFk: Nonnegative Tensor Factorization using k-means clustering
+NTFk: Nonnegative Tensor Factorization using k-means clustering and physics constraints
 ================

 <div style="text-align: left">
     <img src="logo/ntfk-logo.png" alt="ntfk" width=25%  max-width=125px;/>
 </div>

-**NTFk** performs a novel unsupervised Machine Learning (ML) method based on Tensor Decomposition coupled with sparsity and nonnegativity constraints.
+**NTFk** performs a novel unsupervised Machine Learning (ML) method based on Tensor Decomposition coupled with constraints (sparsity, nonnegativity, physical, mathematical).

 **NTFk** methodology allows for automatic identification of the optimal number of features (signals) present in multi-dimensional data arrays (tensors).
-The number of features (tensor "rank") along different dimensions can be estimated jointly and independently.
+The number of features (tensor rank / multi-rank) along different dimensions can be estimated jointly and independently.

 **NMFk** can be applied to perform various types of analyses of multi-dimensional data: